FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 [PKS 1.10 just shipped ](https://content.pivotal.io/blog/pivotal-container-service-1-1-now-ga-helps-you-run-kubernetes-without-complexity-why-pks-just-works)so time to upgrade the Lab (read the next paragraph for the bullet-point-version of the new features) :)

+**MY USUAL DISCLAIMER:** These steps are not meant for a production environment, always refer to official support and documentation for this type of setups.

 # So why am I upgrading?

 Upgrades are cool but they can be painful as we all know ;)